-Source: European Environmental Agency
+source: European Environmental Agency

-Since we try to keep the costs per tree as low as possible (and to be able to plant even more trees!), We do not offer geotracking of individual trees.
-Geotracking is very expensive due to the high administrative effort involved - and more trees can be planted with the same budget without geotracking.
+Since we try to keep the costs per tree as low as possible (and to be able to plant even more trees!), we do not offer geotracking of individual trees.
+Geotracking is very expensive due to the high administrative effort - and with the same budget, more trees can be planted.